-Watch this space for details about this year’s conference sessions.
+**Watch this space for details about our 2019 conference sessions.
+Below are sessions offered at our 2018 Legislative Conference.**

 General Session: Insights and Lessons Learned from Former White House Education Advisors

 This panel discussion gives an inside look into federal policymaking, covering how state leaders can inform and shape federal policy, strategies to build bipartisan consensus, and lessons learned from implementation of previous Elementary and Secondary Education Act reauthorizations.

 (Panelists: Andrew Rotherham, Bellwether Education Partners (White House Domestic Policy Council, President William J. Clinton); John Bailey, American Enterprise Institute and Walton Family Foundation (White House Domestic Policy Council, President George W. Bush); Roberto Rodriguez, Teach Plus (White House Domestic Policy Council, President Barack Obama); Moderator: Lauren Camera, Education Reporter, U.S. News & World Report)

 Concurrent Session: Preparing Today’s Students for Tomorrow’s Jobs

 This session explores labor market trends and the skills students need to succeed in a changing economy.
 The panel will highlight relevant research findings and practical experiences of state board members engaged in workforce development.